Steve Vizard: Performing

 By 1994, when he retired from on-air roles, Vizard had been nominated for a Gold Logie as Australia's most popular television performer on four occasions, winning in 1991.
-He had also won three further Logies as Australia's most Popular Television Presenter as well as 4 Television Society Awards, a Variety Club for Best Comedy Artiste and a Rolling Stone magazine award for Best Television Performer.
+He had also won three further Logie Awards as Australia's most Popular Television Presenter as well as four Television Society Awards, a Variety Club for Best Comedy Artiste and a Rolling Stone magazine award for Best Television Performer.

 Vizard hosted many awards nights and concerts including the 1992 Logie Awards, the Bali Bombing Memorial Concert and the 1995 nationally televised 50th Anniversary of the End of World War Two Concert.
 During Vizard's hosting of the 1994 Australian Film Institute Awards, he joked about Australian screen legend Bill Hunter, who had appeared in several nominated movies that year, "each and every nominated film must feature Bill Hunter.
 This is a pro-rata rule ...
 Short films may enter into a Bill Hunter-sharing arrangement."

-In 1998 Vizard performed with the Melbourne Symphony Orchestra, narrating Saint-Saens' Carnival Of The Animals.
+In 1998 Vizard performed with the Melbourne Symphony Orchestra, narrating Saint-Saëns' The Carnival of the Animals.

 At the 2006 Logie Awards, Vizard appeared with long-time collaborator Michael Veitch in a sketch that reprised one of their most famous roles, that of two camp, bitchy airline stewards.

 Since 2009, Vizard has appeared as a regular on various television shows including Tens Talkin' 'Bout Your Generation, Nine's Today Show and A Current Affair.
 Vizard has also appeared in a regular role in Mick Molloy's Foxtel comedy series, The Jesters.

 In July 2011, Vizard appeared in the television movie Beaconsfield, playing the late 60 Minutes reporter Richard Carleton in the drama about the Beaconsfield Mine collapse in Tasmania and the rescue of miners Todd Russell and Brant Webb 14 days later.

 In 2010, Vizard was nominated for a lifetime achievement award for outstanding contribution to the Film & Television Industry.

 From 2010 he has appeared as a regular weekly panelist on Channel Ten's prime time 7PM Project and The Project and has filled in for one of the shows hosts, Dave Hughes.
-He was a panelist and interviewer on the 7PM Project's controversial interview with St Kilda sex scandal schoolgirl Kim in which the interviewers were clearly skeptical about her attempts to withdraw her previous allegations—the show aired her post-interview confession that she had just lied to them.
+He was a panelist and interviewer on the 7PM Project's controversial interview with St Kilda sex scandal schoolgirl Kim in which the interviewers were clearly sceptical about her attempts to withdraw her previous allegations—the show aired her post-interview confession that she had just lied to them.

 In 2013, 2014 and 2015 Vizard appeared as a regular "Agony Uncle" in the ABC's primetime series The Agony of Christmas, The Agony of Modern Manners and The Agony.
-He was the one of lead actors in the 2014 award-winning Tropfest film Granny Smith and was a contributor to the ABC broadcast history of Australian comedy, Stop Laughing This Is Serious.
+He was the one of lead actors in the 2014 award-winning Tropfest film Granny Smith and was a contributor to the ABC documentary about the history of Australian comedy, Stop Laughing...This Is Serious.

-In 2022 he performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia’s Seven Network.
+In 2022 he performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia's Seven Network.